 Phantom Constituents in the Census, New York Times editorial, Sept.
 26, 2005

 Because prisons are disproportionately built in rural areas but most incarcerated people call urban areas home, counting prisoners in the wrong place results in a systematic transfer of population and political clout from urban to rural areas.
+For example:

 When this data is used to draw legislative districts, the impact is startling: many prison districts have a significant percentage of their "residents" behind bars.
+For example:

 Using prisons to enhance votes in individual districts within one region cumulatively gives the whole region additional representation.
+For example: